arowoloisaac/Blaze-website/ReadMe.md

 Delivery Service Application
-Welcome to our Delivery Service Application repository!
  This project is designed to provide a seamless experience for users to register, authenticate, browse dishes by category, and place orders.
 The application is built using .NET Framework and Docker, with the primary programming language being C#.

 Features
 User Registration and Authentication: